FidgetyFalcon/CodenameVox/README.md

 	In Linux, ensure that you have both Festival and the voice akl_nz_jdt_diphone installed.
 Also, a Java version of 1.7 or greater must be present on your system.
-	Ensure that the file 'NZCER-spelling-lists.txt' is present in the program folder.
+	Ensure that the file 'NZCER-spelling-lists.txt'* is present in the program folder.
 	This file allows the user to edit the dictionary of words used in the spelling quiz.

 	To run Voxspell, simply execute VoxspellPrototype.jar.

+	*If you would like to use a spelling list of your own, place it in the program directory and change to it in the program settings.

 2. Program Instructions:

 	Main Menu:

-	When Voxspell starts, you will be presented with 2 options.
-Click "Begin Quiz" to start a new quiz, or press the gear in the top right to view the settings.
+	When Voxspell starts, you will be presented with 3 options.
+Click "Begin Quiz" to start a new quiz, click the settings button to view the settings, or click the help button to get further help with using the program.
 The first time you start a quiz, you will be asked which level you would like to	start from.
 Choose one from the drop-down menu and press "OK" to continue, or "Back" to go back to the main menu.

 	Settings:

 	In this menu you are able to change the voice Voxspell speaks to you in.
 Simply choose a voice you like from the drop-down menu.
 Click the back button to return to the main menu.
+You are also able to change the list of words used in the test.
+	Click on the 'change word list' button, navigate to the directory it can be found in, and press ok to enable it.

 	Quiz Select: